Skip to main content

 #

-Tourist Visa Processing Duration
+Residence Visa Processing Estimates

-Temporary Resident Visa Wait Times For a
+Temporary Resident Visa Wait Times

-Temporary Resident Visa, typically issued for stays over 180 days but under 4 years, expect a processing time of about 20 working days. > Suggestion: Begin your application at least a month in advance to accommodate any unforeseen delays. - Valid passport
+Suggestion: Begin your application at least a month in advance to accommodate any unforeseen delays.

-- Proof of economic solvency
+• Proof of economic solvency

-- Proof of legal status in your country of residence
+• Proof of legal status in your country of residence

 Permanent Resident Visa Processing Period

-The Permanent Resident Visa is for those planning to settle in Mexico indefinitely, with a processing time of approximately 30 working days. > Caution: Avoid booking travel arrangements until your visa is approved to prevent potential losses.
+Caution: Avoid booking travel arrangements until your visa is approved to prevent potential losses.
 For further details, visit the INM's Permanent Resident Visa page.

 How to Track Your Application

-#The Instituto Nacional de Migración (INM) offers several ways to check the status of your Mexican visa application.
+The Instituto Nacional de Migración (INM) offers several ways to check the status of your Mexican visa application.
 Tracking your application helps you stay informed and address any potential delays.

 Mexican Visa Status Check Tools